tagtog/JBioC/README.md

 This is a java and maven-packaged implementation of the [BioC exchange format](http://bioc.sourceforge.net/)

-Initial credits go fully to the authors of the BioC project and specially to the authors of the first java code v1.0.
+Initial credits go fully to the authors of the BioC project and specially to the authors of the first java code v1.0, from which this implementation was derived.

 ## This repository